 1. Past performance does not guarantee future results.
 It’s great for looking at trends and perhaps estimating what the future might hold, but nothing is ever guaranteed.

-2. The shorter your investing timeline, the more wild the results may vary.
+2. The shorter your investing timeline, the wilder the results may vary.
 Looking at rolling returns (I explained rolling returns in another post) 1-year results have HUGE swings but 40-year results have a much smaller range of results.
 So the shorter your investing horizon, the harder it is to estimate what your returns might be.

 Here’s a chart of the all previous 1-year stock market returns